fochoac/devops-demo/README.md

 terraform plan # generate a review of the plan to execute in google cloud terraform apply -auto-approve # Apply the plan in Google Cloud
 ```

-For execute the generation of pods into generate cluster:
+For execute the generation of pods into cluster:

 ```bash
 cd IaC/gke/deployment/pods